jevakallio/react-native-chat-tutorial/README.md

 }
 ```

 This function looks slightly different that our other methods because of the `async` keyword that precedes the method name.
 In the middle of the function, you see another keyword `await`.
-These are part of the ES7 `async/await` functionality, which makes it easier to deal with asynchronous code where you would normally have used Promises.
+These are part of the ES7 `async/await` feature, which makes it easier to deal with asynchronous code where you would normally have used Promises.
 For the purposes of this tutorial, going deeper into async/await is not important, but they are very useful and worth [learning more about](https://ponyfoo.com/articles/understanding-javascript-async-await).

 We then need a Send button to call our `sendMessage` method.
 Let's start (you know the drill by now) by importing one more primitive from react-native, this time `TouchableOpacity`:
 ```